 YUMI exFAT

-YUMI exFAT is a streamlined multiboot USB creation tool for Windows users.
+YUMI exFAT is a streamlined multiboot bootable USB drive creation tool for Windows users.
 With support for ISO files larger than 4 GB, it lets you build a single flash drive to boot various operating systems, utilities, and recovery environments.

-YUMI exFAT Multiboot USB interface
+YUMI exFAT Multiboot USB boot menu

-With BIOS and UEFI compatibility, YUMI lets you boot live Linux distros, Windows installers, antivirus tools, disk cloning apps, forensic utilities, and more—all without using complex terminal commands.
+With BIOS and UEFI compatibility, YUMI lets you boot live Linux distros, Windows installers, antivirus tools, disk cloning apps, forensic utilities, and more,all without using complex terminal commands.

 What Is YUMI?